yduong3/Winter2019_Data_Analytics/10_Web_Scrapping_and_Document_Databases/README.md

+﻿
 # Mission to Mars

 ![mission_to_mars](Images/mission_to_mars.jpg)

-Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+Build a web application that scrapes various websites for data related to the Mission to Mars and display the information in a single HTML page.